 - No LTE connectivity option

-Best for Kids: Amazon Fire HD 8 Kids Edition
+Best Rugged Tablet for Kids: Amazon Fire HD 8 Kids Edition

-The tablet comes housed in a blue, pink, or purple rugged bumper case and includes a two-year worry-free guarantee that if it breaks, Amazon will replace it.
+The tablet comes housed in a blue, pink, or purple rugged bumper case and includes a two-year worry-free guarantee that Amazon will replace it if it breaks.
 Kids can stream content over Wi-Fi or download for viewing on the go.
-It has 32GB of internal storage but you can expand it up to a whopping 1TB via an optional microSD memory card.
+It has 32GB of internal storage, but you can expand it up to a whopping 1TB via an optional microSD memory card.
 A one-year subscription to Amazon Kids+, formerly Amazon FreeTime, affords access to more than 20,000 games, books, videos, and other educational content from sources like PBS Kids, Nickelodeon, and Disney; it's $2.99/mo, thereafter.

 Boasting a 12-hour battery life, parents will also love the passcode-protected parental controls where they can set time limits, educational goals, and curfews and manage content for up to four kid profiles.
 The tablet has a quad-core processor, 2MP front and rear cameras, 1,280 x 800 resolution screen, dual speakers, USB-C charging, and an advanced audio port design in the case.
 It measures 9.2 x 7.2 x 1-inches and weighs 1.2 lbs.